FAQs about the situation

 Are the Libraries open?

-Library buildings are closed and access to print material is not available.
+Library buildings are closed.
 The Library is open online and library staff are working remotely to support you.
-You can contact us via email or chat (see below).
-The University is monitoring updates on coronavirus closely and any updates to library services will be added here.
+Contact us by email firstname.lastname@example.org or chat with us online.

 What should I do with library books?

-Please keep library books while campus remains closed.
-This is the safest option for you and helps keep library staff safe, as well.
+The best option is for you to keep library books while campus remains closed.
 If you cannot keep library books, please read the FAQs below.

 Can I still use the electronic resources?